footworkjs/footwork/README.md

           gulp --debug

+  * Watch for changes in the source code and automatically rebuild (including source map for debugging):

+          gulp watch --debug

   * Watch for changes in the source code/tests and automatically rebuild (including source map for debugging) + run tests:

-          gulp watch --debug
+          gulp watch-test

   * Build everything, minify, and deploy assets to /dist (for release):